paulbrodersen/entropy_based_binning/README.md

 For discrete, ordinal data neither set of approaches is very desirable.
-Treating discrete, ordinal data as categorical may result in mappings in which values, which are far apart in the original space, are grouped together in one bin.
+Treating discrete, ordinal data as categorical may result in mappings, in which values that are far apart in the original space are grouped together in one bin.
 Conversely, ranking can result in many ties, and if one enforces a discrete uniform target distribution, data points with the same rank can end up in different bins, which is generally also undesirable.

 Unfortunately, there appears to be no simple algorithm to place bin edges between uniquely valued data points that guarantees a